IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ### View Alarm and Alarm States

-- To confirm the alarm has been triggered, view the alarms using the following GraphQL query:
+- To confirm the Alarm has been triggered, view the Alarms using the following GraphQL query:

 ```GraphQL
 query {